 MIGS and its potential benefits for glaucoma patients.

 • The Preserflo Micro Shunt.
-An ab-externo drainage system that helps reduce IOP.
-According to recent results, it is as effective as trabeculectomy in lowering IOP in moderate to advanced glaucoma and is reported to be less invasive with patients requiring less follow-up or postoperative interventions. www.glaukos.com
+An ab-externo drainage system that helps reduce Intra Ocular Pressure (IOP).
+According to recent results, it is as effective as trabeculectomy in lowering IOP in moderate to advanced glaucoma.
+It is reportedly less invasive with patients requiring less follow-up or postoperative interventions.
+Find out more

-The iStent® inject implant is a tiny device (less than 1mm) that is inserted through the trabecular meshwork into Schlemm’s canal, usually at the time of cataract surgery, to aid fluid outflow.
+The iStent® inject implant is a tiny device (less than 1mm) inserted through the trabecular meshwork into Schlemm’s canal, usually during cataract surgery, to aid fluid outflow.
 Previous variants had a different shape, like a periscope that is inserted sideways. www.glaukos.com

 • The XEN® gel implant, on the other hand, drains fluid from the anterior chamber into the conventional surgical drainage space, the subconjunctival tissue. www.xengelstent.com